phrxn/webserv/README.md

 1. Google tests version: v1.15.2

-2. As the project MUST BE written in C++98, but Google tests require the C++14 version, compile this project always recompile everything.
+2. As the project MUST BE written in C++98, but Google tests require at least the C++14 version two folder of objects are created

 3. The project is under development...